-SCUSD is asking the community to help keep our schools safe and secure over the Thanksgiving Break (November 24-28) by reporting suspicious activity on any of our 75 campuses.
+SCUSD is asking the community to help keep our schools safe and secure over the Winter Break (December 22-January 4) by reporting suspicious activity on any of our 75 campuses.

 “Most of our schools are surrounded by homes, and we need those neighbors to join us in protecting these valuable and sometimes vulnerable community centers,” said Sacramento Safe School Office Manager Nina Delgadillo.

 Open Enrollment is an opportunity for families that live within SCUSD boundaries to apply for spots in schools beyond their neighborhood school or to apply for enrollment in specialty programs and schools.

 SCUSD will be offering two Open Enrollment periods over the next few months: One for students who will be entering middle and high schools next fall and one for students who will be entering an elementary school or a K-8 school next fall.

 One hundred Sacramento students — including Camellia Elementary School teacher Diane Hocking’s fifth grade class — participated in a shopping spree hosted by Sacramento Kings DeMarcus Cousins on Sunday.

 Each child was given $200 to spend at Walmart in Natomas.

 For the 12th year, Blood Source teamed with Luther Burbank High School health teacher Cary Farley to bring a resourceful team of phlebotomists and nurses to campus for the school’s annual blood drive, held December 12.